Understand Path Types

 Learn about the seven different measurement path types you can choose from when using your Moasure device, how to change between them, and how to alter your starting path type.

-Paths are lines that connect pause points, and measurements can be made of multiple path types.
-You can change path type while stationary at pause points, enabling you to select a different path type to suit the specific requirements of the space you’re measuring.
+A Path is a line that connects pause points, and measurements can be made of multiple path types.
+You can switch path type while stationary at pause points, enabling you to select a different path type to suit the specific requirements of the space you’re measuring.

 When starting a new measurement, the Path will be set to your default path type – this will be Straight Line as standard, but you can alter the Starting Path Type in your settings.